hannah-earley/tikz-server/README.md

 ```

 - The number of compilations can be specified (default is 1).
 This is useful for, e.g., `tikzmark`.
 - The format can be changed on a per-script basis.
 For example, `tikzmark` doesn't work with `svg2`, so the format can be overriden to `svg`.
-N.B.
-Currently there is a known bug in scaling (if the default format is svg and you choose png, or vice-versa, then they will render at the wrong size).

 ## Related projects